In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 43. What is SignalR in ASP.NET Core?

-The best example of a real-time based application is a chat application, where the server sends content to the client as soon as it becomes available.
+The best example of a real-time-based application is a chat application, where the server sends content to the client as soon as it becomes available.

 SignalR can be used to push notifications within an application.
 It uses encryption and a digital signature to make a secure communication channel.

-Read full article here to know how to implement SignalR in .NET Core – How to implement SignalR in ASP.NET Core?
+Read the full article here to know how to implement SignalR in .NET Core – How to implement SignalR in ASP.NET Core?

 Hope these .Net Core interview questions and answers are helpful to you.
 Please share this within your community and comment below in case you have any feedback.